lcnetdev/scriptshifter/doc/hooks.md

 expected. the output may instruct the application to make a specific decision after the hook function is executed.
 Possible return values are defined below for each hook.
-Some special return values, such as `BREAK` and `CONT`, are registered as constants under `transliterator.exceptions`.
+Some special return values, such as `BREAK` and `CONT`, are registered as constants under `scriptshifter.exceptions`.

 **[TODO]** These hooks are being implemented in a vacuum, without much of a real-world use case.
 Modifications to these capabilities may change as actual